laravel/docs/verification.md

 <a name="verification-routing"></a>
 ## Routing

-Laravel includes the `Auth\VerificationController` class that contains the necessary logic to send verification links and verify emails.
-To register the necessary routes for this controller, pass the `verify` option to the `Auth::routes` method:
+The [Laravel Jetstream](https://github.com/laravel/jetstream) package contains the necessary logic to send verification links and verify emails.
+The routes needed for this functionality are automatically registered by Jetstream, which may be installed via Composer:

-    Auth::routes(['verify' => true]);
+    composer require laravel/jetstream

+    php artisan jetstream:install livewire/inertia

 <a name="protecting-routes"></a>
 ### Protecting Routes